vygr/ChrysaLisp/STATUS.md

 Renamed class/slave to class/stdio and taken the opportunity to rename class/vector to class/list.

+Switched to static lists and string buffers for the emit buffer variables and parser lists.
+Shaved a few milliseconds off the build time.

+Add (make-tree) function to the 'make doc' command to include all Lisp binding files.
+Filled in all the missing syntax comments so they appear in the SYNTAX.md file.

+Added a Lisp.tmLanguage file to the project for those that use VSCode editor.
+This is a drop in replacement for Mattn's Lisp syntax colouring extension to give you ChrysaLisp specific keywords.
+It really makes a difference to see good syntax highlighting.

+Fixed point equates defined as fixed types and removed the (fixed) macro.

+(nums-div) and (nums-mod) now check for div/mod by 0 in debug builds.

+Now have (find) and (find-rev) for searching Lists and Strings.

+(min) and (max) now just returns a reference to the min/max number, no need to create a new number as numbers are immutable.

 ------

 Nuclearfall has started a repo of a whole pile of CTF fonts: